xidhu/attendance-marker/README.md

 Open Google Meet.

 - Open our extension.
+- Click take attendance either in chat mode or Live mode
+- Attendance will be downloaded in default download folder.

  **Modes**

    Chat Mode

-    - Take attendance that students typed in ChatBox whenever you want.
+    - Take attendance that students typed in ChatBox.

    Live Mode